Loganair Flight 6780: Preliminary data

-Pilot behavior
+Pilot behaviour

 Immediately after the lightning strike, the pilots performed nose-up inputs on the flight controls in order to continue the go-around, which along with small increases in engine power caused the aircraft to climb.
-On the other hand, the autopilot began moving the pitch trim to the nose-down position to maintain the selected altitude of 2000 ft, requiring the pilots to pull the control column with a force of 24 lbs.
+However, the autopilot began moving the pitch trim to the nose-down position to maintain the selected altitude of 2000 ft, requiring the pilots to pull the control column with a force of 24 lbs.
 For two and a half minutes after the lightning strike, the pilots and autopilot continued to make conflicting inputs.
 The aircraft continued to climb in stages up to 4000 ft.

 To maintain altitude, the pilots were pulling the control column fully aft with a force of 80 lbs.
 Flight 6780 maintained 4000 ft for about 10 seconds, but the nose gradually lowered as the autopilot continued to move the pitch trim to the nose-down position (pitch trim having more elevator authority than the control column at high speeds).